arfatbk/Utility/README.md

 - make appropriate package for given functionality
 - don't expose too many interfaces
 - abstract implementation details as much as possible
-- Single interface should return a Object, which can be switched easily in the future without breaking the clients
+- Use `Factory classes` to return an Object, which can be switched easily in the future without breaking the clients

 ## Modules